design + software + games

 Software collapses the field of visual effects, and enables messy encounters between drawing, painting, photography, cinema, games and all possible images of architecture.
-The tools we use might in fact be imperfect models of the mind itself.
-The interior of a technologically produced subjectivity, a model that itself models.
+The tools we use model us back.
 Software is an apparatus.
-In that case, our software is still a simple representation of a Cartesian mind.
-The mind-body problem ad nauseam, an inadequate model.
-Those are weak notions that reproduce themselves endlessly.
 How to overcome the representational lockdown?
 Through DADA-like detournements, artistic eruptions of life force into the heart of the technological sublime?
 Through restless accumulations and remixes, through sampling of all possible search spaces?
 Computer graphics tropes as elements of the digital vernacular, games as unfiltered expressions within contemporary culture.
+High Definition Abstraction.
 Raw materials of software, a new multiplication of the author through the entanglement with non-human agency, a collapse of Albertian window, the mirror of Brunelleschi and the machine vision regimes.
 And in the midst of it all, a sensuous unraveling: the garden in the machine.
-Those questions are what I would like to work on.

 As a direct descendant of traditional design mediums, standard design software prescribes a very specific role to the user: that of a disinterested, disembodied subject that has a full access to any projection space, that operates on a spectrum of full visibility and full zoom-in.
 This approach continues and vastly expands a specific subjectivity of an architect operating in the “god-mode” of the traditional discipline.
 A Cartesian mind.